-The Claytor Nature Center is free and open to the general public.
-All visitors accept responsibility to follow COVID-19 protocols.
-These may be revised at any time based on the Commonwealth of Virginia and University of Lynchburg policy.
+The Claytor Nature Center is open to the general public.
+This may be revised at any time based on the Commonwealth of Virginia and University of Lynchburg policy.
 During winter months, the Center may be closed without warning due to inclement weather.

 Visits outside of our operating hours are by appointment, program registration, or facility reservation only.